Morgan Stanley Boosts Eaton (NYSE:ETN) Price Target to $89.00

-Eaton (NYSE:ETN) had its price target upped by Morgan Stanley from $81.00 to $89.00 in a research note released on Friday, BenzingaRatingsTable reports.
-Morgan Stanley currently has an equal weight rating on the industrial products company’s stock.
+Eaton (NYSE:ETN) had its target price increased by Morgan Stanley from $81.00 to $89.00 in a research note issued to investors on Friday morning, BenzingaRatingsTable reports.
+They currently have an equal weight rating on the industrial products company’s stock.

-Several other research firms have also issued reports on ETN.
-JPMorgan Chase & Co. lowered shares of Eaton from an overweight rating to a neutral rating and dropped their price objective for the stock from $110.00 to $91.00 in a research report on Monday, April 13th.
-Gordon Haskett raised shares of Eaton from a hold rating to a buy rating and dropped their price objective for the stock from $98.00 to $92.00 in a research report on Friday, April 3rd.
-Credit Suisse Group increased their price objective on shares of Eaton from $100.00 to $108.00 and gave the stock an outperform rating in a research report on Wednesday, February 5th.
-Robert W. Baird raised their price target on shares of Eaton from $101.00 to $104.00 and gave the company a neutral rating in a report on Wednesday, February 5th.
-Finally, UBS Group raised shares of Eaton from a neutral rating to a buy rating and raised their price target for the company from $98.00 to $121.00 in a report on Tuesday, February 18th.
-Nine investment analysts have rated the stock with a hold rating and eleven have assigned a buy rating to the company’s stock.
-The company has a consensus rating of Buy and an average target price of $94.76.
+ETN has been the subject of several other research reports.
+Gordon Haskett upgraded shares of Eaton from a hold rating to a buy rating and decreased their price objective for the company from $98.00 to $92.00 in a research note on Friday, April 3rd.
+Barclays reiterated a hold rating and set a $76.00 target price on shares of Eaton in a research note on Monday, April 6th.
+Wells Fargo & Co decreased their target price on shares of Eaton from $100.00 to $92.00 and set an overweight rating for the company in a research note on Thursday, April 16th.
+Oppenheimer started coverage on shares of Eaton in a research note on Tuesday, February 4th.
+They set a buy rating and a $115.00 target price for the company.
+Finally, Robert W. Baird increased their target price on shares of Eaton from $101.00 to $104.00 and gave the stock a neutral rating in a research note on Wednesday, February 5th.
+Nine analysts have rated the stock with a hold rating and eleven have assigned a buy rating to the company’s stock.
+The company currently has a consensus rating of Buy and an average price target of $94.76.

-The firm also recently declared a quarterly dividend, which will be paid on Friday, May 29th.
-Stockholders of record on Thursday, May 14th will be given a $0.73 dividend.
+The company also recently declared a quarterly dividend, which will be paid on Friday, May 29th.
+Investors of record on Thursday, May 14th will be issued a dividend of $0.73 per share.
 The ex-dividend date of this dividend is Wednesday, May 13th.
-This represents a $2.92 dividend on an annualized basis and a dividend yield of 3.68%.
-Eaton’s payout ratio is currently 51.50%.
+This represents a $2.92 annualized dividend and a yield of 3.61%.
+Eaton’s dividend payout ratio is currently 51.50%.

-Several institutional investors have recently bought and sold shares of the company.
-BlackRock Inc. lifted its position in shares of Eaton by 6.8% in the 1st quarter.
-BlackRock Inc. now owns 32,923,575 shares of the industrial products company’s stock worth $2,557,831,000 after buying an additional 2,093,926 shares during the last quarter.
-Norges Bank bought a new position in shares of Eaton in the 4th quarter worth about $819,146,000.
-Geode Capital Management LLC lifted its position in shares of Eaton by 1.4% in the 4th quarter.
-Geode Capital Management LLC now owns 5,850,318 shares of the industrial products company’s stock worth $553,094,000 after buying an additional 81,467 shares during the last quarter.
-Bank of New York Mellon Corp lifted its position in Eaton by 0.7% in the 4th quarter.
-Bank of New York Mellon Corp now owns 5,474,610 shares of the industrial products company’s stock valued at $518,556,000 after purchasing an additional 36,915 shares during the last quarter.
-Finally, USS Investment Management Ltd bought a new stake in Eaton in the 4th quarter valued at about $163,227,000.
-Institutional investors own 80.06% of the company’s stock.
+Institutional investors have recently modified their holdings of the business.
+Meiji Yasuda Life Insurance Co increased its holdings in Eaton by 7.6% in the fourth quarter.
+Meiji Yasuda Life Insurance Co now owns 31,054 shares of the industrial products company’s stock valued at $2,941,000 after buying an additional 2,188 shares in the last quarter.
+Belpointe Asset Management LLC increased its holdings in Eaton by 56.5% in the fourth quarter.
+Belpointe Asset Management LLC now owns 3,887 shares of the industrial products company’s stock valued at $369,000 after buying an additional 1,403 shares in the last quarter.
+Lloyd Advisory Services LLC. purchased a new position in Eaton in the fourth quarter valued at about $36,000.
+M&G Investment Management Ltd. purchased a new position in shares of Eaton during the 4th quarter worth approximately $639,000.
+Finally, Advisor Partners LLC increased its stake in shares of Eaton by 6.9% during the 4th quarter.
+Advisor Partners LLC now owns 12,469 shares of the industrial products company’s stock worth $1,171,000 after purchasing an additional 804 shares in the last quarter.
+80.06% of the stock is owned by institutional investors.

 About Eaton